Jurisdictional Elections

 Overview

-The Jurisdictional Elections workspace contains elections on the level of individual jurisdictions and on the level of reporting dimensions.
+The Jurisdictional Elections workspace contains elections on the level of individual jurisdictions and subgroups.

 This article contains the following sections: